The Human-Animal Bond has never been stronger!

 Shaking often occurs during thunderstorms or loud noises such as fireworks.
 Unusual pacing is just that; unusual and certainly a sign of discomfort or distress.
 If your dog is not in pain requiring a vet visit, calming aids can be employed.
 You may consider CBD or other organic supplements.
 Visit our Pet Store for 3 highly recommended, USA-based pet CBD companies, along with Pet Wellbeing for “Stress Gold” (liquid drops) in our Pet Wellness section @ www.doolittlesdoghouse.com/shop/

 (5).
-Hiding: if your dog or cat is suddenly ducking under a bed, blanket or behind the chair, they’re bothered by something.
+Hiding: if your dog or cat is suddenly ducking under a bed or behind the chair, they’re bothered by something.
 Consider a cat tree (if you don’t have one already) as cats are more comfortable in higher places.

-If your housetrained dog is now leaving “gifts” for you inside the house, he is definitely sending an “I’m not happy” message.
-He might benefit by an indoor grass or bark potty box, yet may benefit by desensitization techniques or calming aids to assuage his anxiety.
+If your housetrained dog is now leaving “gifts” inside the house, he is definitely sending an “I’m not happy” message.
+He might benefit by an indoor grass or bark potty box, yet may also benefit by desensitization techniques or calming aids to assuage his anxiety.

 (7).
-Tail tucking, flattened ears or crouching: you’ve seen this in dogs before; when they are scared or stressed, they tuck their tails in.
+Tail tucking, flattened ears or crouching: when they are scared or stressed, they tuck their tails in.
 This reaction is most likely a response to fear and should be met with lots of space, patience and caution.
 Cats will flatten their ears and curl into a ball with a flicking tail as a warning sign.

 In order to prepare properly your pets for alone time, some simple techniques to consider: